jhpyle/docassemble/_docs/docker.md

 [configuration] file and store it in the indicated location.

-* <a name="S3ENABLE"></a>`S3ENABLE`: Set this to `true` if you are using [S3] as a repository for uploaded files, [Playground] files, the [configuration] file, and other information.
+* <a name="S3ENABLE"></a>`S3ENABLE`: Set this to `true` if you are using [S3] (or [S3]-compatible object storage service) as a repository for uploaded files, [Playground] files, the [configuration] file, and other information.
 This environment variable, along with others that begin with `S3`, populates values in [`s3` section] of the initial [configuration] file.
 If this is unset, but [`S3BUCKET`] is set, it will be assumed to be `true`.